only1tarunno/Magezix/README.md

 - Admin can approve,decline,delete the articles which is added by Authors
 - User can search Article by their title
 - User can filter Article by their tags
-- User can show their profile page and also able to update their information
+- User can show their profile page and also able to update their information.